UniCourt/WebApp-Workshop1/README.md

 ### GitHub account
   1. If you don't have the account on github then create an account on [GitHub](https://github.com/join)
-  2. Create a new work directory named `WORKSHOP`, by running following command in the terminal.
+  2. Create a new work directory named `WORKSHOP`, by running following command in the terminal inside the `/home` directory.
       -  ```
          mkdir WORKSHOP
          ```